 Incentives at Work: Nine Business Challenges and How to Solve Them

 What business challenges do incentives help solve?
-While incentives are typically thought of in the context of sales there are many areas within a company where incentives can be applied to change behavior.
+While incentives are typically thought of in the context of sales, there are many areas within a company where incentives can be applied.
 The chart below provides additional areas where incentives can have an impact.
-This chart is simply a starting point for you to think about how you can impact business performance with a properly designed program and is not designed to be considered exhaustive.
+This is simply a starting point for you to think about how you can impact business performance with a properly designed program.
 Remember – incentives work best when they focus on specific behaviors that can be impacted in the shorter term.